raisedbyfinches/dio/README.md

 ```

-Import copilot from decorators.py and decorate your functions with `@copilot`.
+This is included as a standalone file in `example.py` if you would like to tinker with it.

 This is explicitly copilot as that's the tool available in my work setting.
 Other LLM origins are not supported *yet*.

-This provides:
+The `@copilot` decorator provides:

 - A warning that a function call is using a function which was written with or by Microsoft Copilot, including the function call itself.
 - Attributes to the function itself to better frame your questions when investigating the content.